Abstract Submission Guidelines

 Abstracts must be submitted not later than 30 April 2023. by filling in the on-line abstract submission form. available Abstracts received after that deadline will not be accepted.

 For every accepted abstract is required for at least one of the authors to be pre-registered.
 Authors are exclusively responsible for the submission of their presentation according to the abstract submission guidelines and for submitting their abstract in due time according to the abstract submission deadline.

-If guidelines are not followed, abstracts will be returned to sender/writer to correct them, if the abstract deadline hasn’t expired.
-As soon as the evaluation process is concluded, all submitted abstracts will receive comments and suggestions from the peer review process.
+If guidelines are not followed, abstracts will be returned to sender/writer to correct them if the abstract deadline hasn’t expired.
+As soon as the evaluation process is concluded, submitted abstracts may receive comments and suggestions from the peer review process.